sanscodes/Cowin-slots-availability-notification-app-on-desktop/README.md

 Spreading this as much as possible, as it might help  in booking a slot for loved ones.
 And soon, India can become a covid free nation.
 # API Link - https://apisetu.gov.in/public/api/cowin
-Here you can get request APIs for your particular state and district
+Here you can get request APIs as well as district and state Id of your particular state and district